m1n64/laravel-13-docker-startup/README.md

 - **Docker + Docker Compose**
 - **Xdebug** in dev mode

-## Philosophy

-This template embraces explicit, strictly typed, and highly testable code.
-It is purpose-built for API-first architectures and microservices, prioritizing long-term maintainability, clear separation of concerns, and predictable data flow.

 ## Architecture

 Core code lives in `app/` and follows **Clean Architecture**: